cumason123/transit-equity/README.md

 4. What would the cost be to make an entire regional transit area free and how would this compare?

-We answer these questions in our final report.
+We answer these questions in our final report, and also here: [Strategic Questions](https://github.com/cumason123/transit-equity/blob/master/notebooks/StrategicQuestions.ipynb).